Miguel Ricardo de Álava

 Alava served as a naval aide-de-camp during the time of Spain's alliance with France but switched sides in 1808 when Napoleon invaded Spain.
 The Spanish Cortes appointed him commissary (military attaché) at the British Army Headquarters, and Wellesley, the future Duke of Wellington, who regarded him with great favour, made him one of his aides-de-camp.
-Before the close of the campaign he had risen to the rank of brigadier-general.
+Before the close of the campaign, he had risen to the rank of brigadier-general.
 During the Waterloo Campaign in 1815, Alava was the Spanish ambassador to The Hague at the court of King William I of the Netherlands, which allowed him to attend the Duchess of Richmond's ball and to be at Wellington's side during the Battle of Waterloo.

 Early life

 Born into a noble family of naval tradition, he was the son of Pedro Jacinto de Álava y Navarrete and María Manuela de Esquível y Peralta.
 His uncle was Ignacio María de Álava, renowned officer who became the Captain general of the Navy in 1817.
 He married his cousin María Loreto de Arriola y Equível, a grandchild of the Marquesses of Legarda, in 1813.
-Between 1781 and 1790 he completed his school studies at the Vergara Seminary, an institution dedicated to the education of sons of noblemen run by the Real Sociedad Bascongada de Amigos del País.
+Between 1781 and 1790 he completed his studies at the Vergara Seminary, an institution dedicated to the education of sons of noblemen run by the Real Sociedad Bascongada de Amigos del País.

-In 1785, at age 13, he entered as a cadet in the Infantry Regiment of Seville n.
-11, lead at the time by his other uncle, José de Álava, reaching the rank of second lieutenant in 1787.
+In 1785, at age 13, he entered the Infantry Regiment of Seville n.
+11 as a cadet, led at the time by his other uncle, José de Álava, reaching the rank of second lieutenant in 1787.
 After his time in the infantry, and coinciding with the end of his studies, he entered the Navy in 1790, possibly attracted by the distinguished figure of his uncle, Ignacio Maria de Álava.
-He joined different ships from which he participated in multiple military actions by the Spanish navy against France and England: in Ceuta, the Siege of Toulon and in Italy, which, together with his well connected family, allowed him to rapidly escalate.
-In 1794 he was already a frigate lieutenant.
+He joined different ships from which he participated in multiple military actions, including the siege of Ceuta, siege of Toulon and various engagements in Italy, which, together with his well-connected family, allowed him to rapidly rise through the ranks.
+By 1794, he was already a frigate lieutenant.

-Embarked with his uncle Ignacio in 1795 on an expedition that sought to travel around the world, he remained in South America until 1800. Álava returned to Spain following orders he had received three years earlier, but was captured by the English.
-He was released several months later and in 1801 he was back in Spain.
-In 1802 he was posted in Cádiz, where he was promoted to lieutenant of the ship.
+Embarked with his uncle Ignacio in 1795 on an expedition that sought to travel around the world, he remained in South America until 1800. Álava returned to Spain following orders he had received three years earlier, but was captured at sea by the British.
+He was released several months later, and in 1801 he was back in Spain.
+In 1802, he was posted to Cádiz, where he was promoted to lieutenant of the ship.
 On his return to Cádiz in 1805, he was assigned to the fleet commanded by Admiral Gravina.
 After the expedition to Martinique, conceived by Napoleon as a diversionary maneuver for the Royal Navy, he intervened in the Finisterre skirmish.
-On October 21, he participated in the Battle of Trafalgar under the orders of Gravina aboard the Príncipe de Asturias while his uncle Ignacio captained the Santa Ana.
-After the fateful combat, he would be promoted once again.
+On 21 October he participated in the Battle of Trafalgar under the orders of Gravina aboard the Príncipe de Asturias while his uncle Ignacio captained the Santa Ana.
+After the battle, he would be promoted once again.